VisTrails/VisTrails/doc/usersguide/job_submission.rst

 then detect the jobs and handle it accordingly.
 Jobs are implemented either using :ref:`JobMixin <sec-jobmixin>` or :ref:`ModuleSuspended <sec-modulesuspended>`.

+.. note:: To run the examples, first install the example package by copying it from `vistrails/tests/resources/myjob.py` to `~/.vistrails/userpackages` (:vtl:`Or run a workflow that does this automatically <jobsubmission3.vt>`)

 .. _sec-monitoring_jobs:

 Monitoring Jobs